BurlingtonCodeAcademy/yelpington/README.md

 ## IceBox

-* Use React Router to dynamically rerender your application.
+* Use React Router and URL Paramaters to dynamically rerender your application.

 * Enable a search feature so users can find restaraunts by different properties.